 Secret agent George Steele accepts a mission from the R.I.U., an international organisation interested in radium.
 Large deposits have been discovered in North Africa, but seem to have fallen into the hands of local criminals.
 Steele investigates but finds matters complicated by the fact that the radium seems to be located near the remains of Atlantis and the lost city is occupied by the descendants of the original population.

 Idiotic, Euro-spy tedium fronted by german-born John Ericson in the role of this week’s wannabe James Bond.
 He isn’t much of a secret agent as it happens; mostly he just wanders around looking confused, although this is forgivable given the total incoherence of the film.
 What is much harder to excuse is the fact that he initiates little of the ‘action’, merely reacting to circumstances and doing what he’s told.
-He is a hit with the ladies, though, his smarmy charm and lame pick up lines proving so irresistible that many of the Euro-babes on show not only fall for him but promptly swap sides as well!
+He is a hit with the ladies, though, his smarmy charm and lame pick up lines proving so irresistible that many of the Euro-babes on show, including Erika Blanc, not only fall for him but promptly swap sides as well!
 This happens with such incredible regularity that you’re never sure who’s working for who from one minute to the next.

 The whole Atlantis angle is a bit of a red herring as well, although understandable when you discover that director Paul Fleming (real name Domenico Paoella) helmed quite a few ‘Hercules’ pictures in his day and so was comfortable with actors in robes and togas.
 The lost city sets are also cheap and cheerful; just some underground caves filled with junk (sorry, sophisticated scientific machinery).
 SFX are limited to the forcefield that surrounds the place, but even this can easily be penetrated if you’re wearing a space suit.